varan2030/Constructor_Hangman/README.md

 ```

-You can find all my projects in My Porfolio: https://varan2030.github.io/Bootstrap-Portfolio/
+You can find all my projects in My Portfolio: https://varan2030.github.io/Bootstrap-Portfolio/

 # Copyright
 (C) Almaz Dolubaev 2018.
 All Rights Reserved.